na-na-hi/renget/archive/luna70.md

 **PASSIVE 3**
 ~~v1: Upon entering [Madness] mode, gain 18% Elemental Breach, last for 15s (can be refreshed).~~ **v2: Teammates with paralyze or bleed tag grant a charge when using Ultimate.
-After using Blood Feast, gain 10% Elemental Breach.
-If a charge is available, consume the charge to gain additional 8% Elemental Breach, last for 15s (can be refreshed).**
+After using Blood Feast, gain 10% Elemental Breach, if a charge is available, consume the charge to gain additional 8% Elemental Breach, last for 15s (can be refreshed).**

 ---